 CLICK HERE to download Michael's resume.

 Michael's work on new musicals has led him to directing world premieres around the country including We Are The Tigers at The Hudson Backstage Theatre, which received 3 LA STAGE Alliance Ovation Award nominations including Outstanding Production of a Musical, winning for Best Music/Lyrics.
-Most recently he directed The Last Word in the New York Musical Festival (NYMF) at The Duke on 42nd, which was the recipient of 2 Best of Fest Awards, and The Gallery Players' production of In The Heights, which sold out its entire run, broke all sales records for the theater, and earned him a NY Innovative Theatre Award nomination for Outstanding Direction.
-He directed What Do Critics Know? at NYMF, the highest grossing show in the 2015 festival, selling out every performance, and the winner of 2 Best of Fest Awards.
-His production of Next to Normal at The Gallery Players was nominated for Best Production of a Musical at the NY Innovative Theatre Awards and his critically acclaimed immersive production of Hello Again at Bridge Repertory Theatre was nominated for 4 IRNE Awards, including Best Musical and Best Director of a Musical.
-He developed and directed Spears: The Gospel According to Britney, a new opera telling the story of Jesus Christ through the music of Britney Spears which was featured many major media outlets including TIME Magazine, MTV, and Buzzfeed.
-He directed the first developmental production of Darling: A New Musical, by Ryan Scott Oliver, with Retrop Productions in association with Sh-K-Boom Records.
+In the New York Musical Festival (NYMF) he has directed the premiere productions of The Last Word at The Duke on 42nd, which was the recipient of 2 Best of Fest Awards, and What Do Critics Know?, the highest grossing show in the 2015 festival, selling out every performance, and the winner of 2 Best of Fest Awards.
+He directed The Gallery Players' production of In The Heights, which sold out its entire run and broke all sales records for the theater, earning him a NY Innovative Theatre Award nomination for Outstanding Direction.
+Also at The Gallery Players, his production of Next to Normal was nominated for Best Production of a Musical at the NY Innovative Theatre Awards.
+His critically acclaimed immersive production of Hello Again at Bridge Repertory Theatre was nominated for 4 IRNE Awards, including Best Musical and Best Director of a Musical.
+He developed and directed Spears: The Gospel According to Britney, a new opera telling the story of Jesus Christ through the music of Britney Spears which was profiled by many major media outlets including TIME Magazine, MTV, and Buzzfeed.
+He directed the first developmental production of Ryan Scott Oliver's Darling: A New Musical with Retrop Productions in association with Sh-K-Boom Records.
 He spent two summers as the Producing Director for the Berkshire Theater Festival’s Ellenoff Musical Theater Series, where he staged readings of lesser-known Golden Age musicals including Pipe Dream, The Boys from Syracuse, and Me & Juliet.

 Michael is the founding artistic director of The Script@Stage74, a new musical development program dedicated to fostering artists while giving back to the surrounding community.
-In the inaugural season he directed readings of ThreeTimesFast, Archie's Final Project, and The Rumoured Lyfe and Certain Death of Delia Bacon.
+In the inaugural season he directed readings of musicals by Naomi Matlow & Teresa Lotz, James Presson & Alexander Sage Oyen, and Matthew Russell & Madeline Myers.

 Michael is an SDC Associate Member, a member of the Lincoln Center Theater Directors Lab, a participant in the SDCF Observership Program, an alumni of Interlochen Center for the Arts, and holds a BFA in Musical Theatre from Emerson College.